 BREEAM are one of a host of services that Energist’s Technical Team can help you with.
 You may also need:

-- For commercial buildings, a SBEM Calculation is required to show energy efficiency compliance.
+- For Non-domestic buildings, a SBEM Calculation is required to show energy efficiency compliance.

 - A Daylight and Sunlight Assessment may be required as a planning condition at the request of your local authority and will show the impact of your proposed development on neighbouring buildings.